Efficiently Breaking the Curse of Horizon in Off-Policy Evaluation with Double Reinforcement Learning: Introduction

-Our ultimate goal is to estimate the average cumulative reward of the known target evaluation policy (and known initial state distribution), $\epol$, \edit{for a given discount factor $\gamma\in(0,1)$}:
+Our ultimate goal is to estimate the average cumulative reward of the known target evaluation policy (and known initial state distribution), $\epol$, \edit{for a given discount factor $\gamma\in [0,1)$}:

 \edit{In particular, we wish to estimate $\rho^{\epol}$ based on data generated by a \emph{different} policy, $\bpol$, known as the behavior policy and which may be known or unknown.
+In this work, we assume an evaluation policy $\epol$ and the initial distribution $p^{(0)}_{\epol}(s_0)$ we want to evaluate are known.
 (For brevity, we often use the subscript $e$ or $b$ to mean the subscript $\epol$ or $\bpol$, respectively.)}